device42/device42-docs/docs/solution-guides/jira-jsm-device42-solution-guide.md

 Follow the steps below to assign roles to users with different permissions.

-1. **Administrator role.** This field is required and is multi-dropdown with all existing roles in Jira; those users with these roles selected will be able to manage the object schema configurations.
+1. **Administrator role** This field is required and is multi-dropdown with all existing roles in Jira; those users with these roles selected will be able to manage the object schema configurations.
-2. **User role.** This field is required and is multi-dropdown with all existing roles in Jira.
+2. **User role** This field is required and is multi-dropdown with all existing roles in Jira.
 Users with these roles selected will only be able to view the object schema configurations and perform manual syncs.
 3. Select the **Save** button to save the choices.

 ![](/assets/images/jsm-solution-guide/image4.png)